Ethics code: IR.LUMS.REC.1399.386

 How to cite this article: Beyranvand Ramin, Hosseini Seyed Mohammad, Mirnasouri Rahim, Abdipour Monfared Mohammad Hossein.
 Designing, Fabricating, and Testing the Validity and Reliability of the Digital Headband for Cervical Proprioception Assessment: A Descriptive Study.
 J Rafsanjan Univ Med Sci 2022; 21 (9): 911-22.
 [Farsi]

-Type of Study: Research | Subject: تربيت بدني
+Type of Study:

-Received: 2022/09/28 | Accepted: 2022/12/10 | Published: 2022/12/19
+تربيت بدني Received: 2022/09/28 | Accepted: 2022/12/10 | Published: 2022/12/19